Leasw144/romcom/README.md

 ###About the Developers

 [Project repository](https://github.com/Leasw144/romcom)
 [Linus's Github page](https://github.com/Leasw144)
 [Jeff's Github page](https://github.com/JWoltjen)

 ###Acknowledgements

-We would like to acknowledge our Module One instructors, [Leta Keane] (https://github.com/letakeane), [Scott Ertmer] (https://github.com/sertmer), and [Casey Delavalle] (https://github.com/cbdallavalle) for their assistance and guidance through these core JavaScript concepts, as well as the other members of 2005FE cohort, who have made this difficult journey collegial, supportive, and inclusive.
+We would like to acknowledge our Module One instructors, [Leta Keane](https://github.com/letakeane), [Scott Ertmer](https://github.com/sertmer), and [Casey Delavalle](https://github.com/cbdallavalle) for their assistance and guidance through these core JavaScript concepts, as well as the other members of 2005FE cohort, who have made this difficult journey collegial, supportive, and inclusive.